LArSoft/larsoft.github.io/wiki/Truncating_commit_history.md

   larwirecell       0m0.176s    0
   ----------------- ----------- --------------

-Truncating commit history at svn to git transition(#Truncating-commit-history-at-svn-to-git-transition)
+Truncating commit history at svn to git transition
 ----------------------------------------------------------------------------------------------------------

 The git replace –graft command is used to truncate the history.
 This requires git version 2.13 or better.